ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/webpack-2/index.md

 entry points we want to use - we have specified 3 here:

 - polyfills: polyfills we require to run Angular / ES6 applications in current browsers.
-- vendor: the vendor (or 3rd party) libraries we need - ag-Grid, Angular etc.
+- vendor: the vendor (or 3rd party) libraries we need - AG Grid, Angular etc.
 - app: our application code.

 ### resolve